 Women are no longer expected to work in stilts

 When working for a company in a creative field, hairstyles or dress sense rarely enter the conversation when assessing a person’s ability to do their job.
-Yet, when we look at certain professions like law, medicine and politics, there is a pre-agreed ‘uniform’, and should anyone stray from this they’re deemed less capable than a suited colleague.
+Yet, when we look at certain professions like law, medicine and politics, there is a pre-agreed ‘uniform’.
+Should anyone stray from this they’re deemed less capable than a suited colleague.

 As with any significant cultural change, there will be scepticism, there will be resistance and there will be outcry.
 However, what we can learn from this is: playing your part and playing it well should consistently outweigh looking the part.